Communication with Parents

 If you need to collect your child early for any reasons you will need to sign them out at the office.

-Most of our staff are first aid trained and we have three members of staff who are trained specifically in paediatric first aid.
+Most of our staff are first aid trained and we have two members of staff who are trained specifically in paediatric first aid.
 If you child has an accident at school we will send a letter home letting you know what has happened and what treatment was given.
 If we feel it is necessary we will telephone you to explain the incident.

 The school will, where practical, administer GP prescribed medication to your child on completion of the appropriate consent form.